Sah-Manish/Hackathon-Dexterix3.0-Crimson-Wing/README.md

 Conclusion and Future Scope:
 		Now, we see google calendar and mark our schedule on it but we don’t have a feature of scheduling a meeting (to a person who schedules on same platform i.e., Google Calendar) after adding this API it will boost the productivity of such software and will enhance the comfort of the user.

+This code has never been implemented and used, thus  this can be used to make google calender more reliable and can be further be enhanced, as it doesn't have this kind of feature which allows the users to manage the schedules and can save time a lot.